w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

   - Specification Writers:
   - Implementation Volunteers:
   - Impacted People: TD Designers, Consumer application developers.
   - Impact Type: Increase complexity of the WoT interaction model.
 This implies an increase in implementation complexity of both Consumer and Exposer applications.
+Note: If an existing Thing already has this behavior, there is no increased complexity as the behavior was described out-of-band somehow.
 - **Linked Use Cases or Categories:**
   - https://github.com/w3c/wot-binding-templates/pull/379
   - https://github.com/w3c/wot-thing-description/issues/1070